DmitriyShepelev/Craigsbay/APIDOC.md

 * `400` error:
   * If the user is not logged in, return an error with the plain text message `You are not logged in.`.
+  * If the `username` does not exist, return an error with the plain text message `<username> is not a valid username.`
-  * If the `username` or item with ID `id` does not exist, return an error with the plain text message `Your username or item ID does not exist.`
+  * If the item with ID `id` does not exist, return an error with the plain text message `'There is no valid item with ID <id>.`

 * `500` error: If there is a server-side error, return an error with the plain text message `An error occurred on the server.
 Try again later.`.